The Mustard Seed Fund@MANNA

 A Fund for the Anglican Dioceses of Mozambique & Angola for income generating projects

-The first grant from the Mustard Seed Fund is going to support a new Chicken Farming and egg production business that will be based at the Missionary Diocese of Nampula, Mozambique.
+The first grant from the Mustard Seed Fund is supporting a new Chicken Farming and egg production business based at the Missionary Diocese of Nampula, Mozambique.
 This new fund exists to encourage the Anglican Dioceses in Mozambique & Angola to consider the issue of sustainability for their dioceses and the departments/groups within it and how to generate income from seed funding and grow their group/diocese from this money.

-The business will focus on meat production and egg production and they will be supported by Novos Horizontes who already successfully run chicken farms and have the expertise to train and mentor the Diocese.
+The business, begun at the beginning of 2020, focuses on meat production and egg production and they will be supported by Novos Horizontes who already successfully run chicken farms and have the expertise to train and mentor the Diocese.
 Initially they will hope to establish an egg production facility of 100 laying hens.
 In addition they will purchase 1,000 chicks to raise and sell onto local people.
 The longer term goal is to have 5,000 birds for the meat trade and 100 laying hens.
 The further expansion of the business will be funded by from profits from the project.

 This project, if successful, can be replicated in other local rural parishes to support the growth of the churches and their community projects and give ownership and sustainability to these communities.